SQL Injection

 $found is the union value that has been caught in the previous step

-$letter is the value that returns true in each iteration
+$letter is the value which returns true in each iteration

 $url/query?$column=$changedvalue' UNION $found FROM information_schema.tables WHERE table_schema = '$dbfound' and table_name LIKE 'a%';